xma711/notebook/software_engineering/ansible/README.md

 Reference: http://docs.ansible.com/ansible/intro_adhoc.html

 example: ansible test_clients_docker -a "echo hello" -u root
-(btw if ansible_user is defined in hosts file, then no need ot use "-u root")
+(btw if ansible_user is defined in hosts file, then no need to use "-u root")
 (if "MODULE FAILURE" is encountered, check solutions to issues)

 example: ansible test_clients_docker -m copy -a "src=/tmp/hello_from_ansible dest=/tmp/"